bethsheets/Population-Genomics-via-RNAseq/docs/Guide_to_scripts.md

 ###Filter SNPs (vcflib)
 - 	[vcflib website](https://github.com/vcflib/vcflib#vcflib)
 - 	[vcflib scripts](https://github.com/vcflib/vcflib/tree/master/scripts)
-- 	can filter for: read depth, read mapping quality, base quality, minor allele frequency
+- 	can filter for: read depth, read mapping quality, base quality, minor allele frequency, min number of reads mapped, etc.
 - 	step 1:
 -  `$ fastVCFcombine.sh <outfile> *.vcf`
 - 	step 2, option 1: filter by genotype (i.e. all individuals must have a quality score of 30 at that SNP)
 - 	`$ sbatch vcf-filter-nomissing-maf05-allgq30.sh #samples <outfile> *.vcf`
+-  this is our most strict filter
 - 	step 2, option 2: filter by locus with quality score of 30
 - `$ sbatch vcf-filter-nomissing-maf05-qual30.sh #samples <outfile> *.vcf`
+- this is slightly less strict and may output more SNPs than the script above
 - step 2, option 3: filter for eSNPs
 - `$ sbatch vcf-filter-nomissing-maf05-eSNPs.sh #samples <outfile> *.vcf`
+- this filter uses min number of mapped reads instead of GQ score because we expect eSNP alternates to have different numbers of reads

 ###Create 0,1,2 genotype SNP matrix (vcftools)
 - 	`$ bash vcftools-012genotype-matrix.sh <combined_filtered_file.vcf> <outfil>`